ossf/wg-securing-software-repos/proposals/code-signing-for-homebrew.md

 To verify a Sigstore signature, a particular `brew` client needs the following:

 - A trust proposition, i.e. a reason to trust the identity producing the signature.
 For Homebrew, this trust proposition comes from the tap's own identity: the act of performing `brew tap foo/bar` establishes that Sigstore identities tied to `github.com/foo/bar` can be trusted to sign for bottles in that tap.
 This applies to implicit `brew tap` invocations as well, e.g. `brew install foo/bar/baz` asserts that the user expects a signature on `baz` from the `foo/bar` GitHub identity.
+    - In the interest of simplicity, this proposal limits tap identities to just GitHub Actions identities, as these are "intrinsic" to the tap itself and therefore require no additional user trust decisions.
+Future extensions to this scheme may extend tap identities to include email, user, or other identity types supported by Sigstore.
 - A Sigstore client library capable of verifying Sigstore signatures.

 Client-side verification of bottles requires `brew` to know which bottles are actually signed.
 Clients should use the "flag day" metadata above to establish this: `brew install` should refuse to install any unsigned bottle from a tap that both had a flag day _and_ whose flag day is before the local system time.